fontforge/designwithfontforge.com/en-US/Trusting_Your_Eyes.md

 ### Horizontal vs. vertical weight

-The example on the left shows an ‘H’ which bars are precisely equal in thickness.
+The example on the left shows an ‘H’ with bars which are precisely equal in thickness.
 This looks wrong.
 Can you feel it?

 The other one on the right has a horizontal bar which has been thinned to appear equal in thickness.